Spinal Cord Injury Lawyer In Pennsylvania

 The consequences are likely to be severe and may result in permanent disability or loss of movement (paralysis).
 People who suffer from spinal cord injury often need long-term medical care and rehabilitation, and they face costly medical bills, lost income, a reduced quality of life, and severe depression.

-About the Spinal Cord
+About The Spinal Cord

 The spinal cord runs from the skull down to the tailbone and has three general areas: